Hone logo

 Key Requirements:

-• The direction must alternate for each subsequent level.
+• The direction of traversal should alternate between left-to-right and right-to-left for each level.

-• The output should be a list of lists, preserving the order of levels.
+• The output should be a list of the node values in the order they are visited.

 Edge Cases to Consider: